 Barrier is a magical, cross-platform application that allows you to use the keyboard and mouse from one of your computers, to control and interact with the desktops of other computers on the same network.
 Barrier is one of my favorite utilities.
-Although it's not pre-installed with Ubuntu MATE, it is available in the software repositories.
+Although it's not pre-installed with Ubuntu MATE, it is available in the software repositories and the snap store.